-Various emerging technologies currently pose huge environmental impact, and they should be evaluated against any potential benefit from using these technologies.
-The applicants are requested to provide a short assessment of the trade-offs, from one viewpoint the benefits when using the technology, and from another, the potential energy-inefficiency.
-Various best effort solutions should be used as baseline for providing such self-assessment.
+Various emerging technologies currently pose huge environmental impact.
+This negative impact should be assessed against the benefits from using these technologies.
+The applicants are requested to provide a short assessment of the tradeoffs, considering from one viewpoint the benefits when using the technology, and from another, the potential energy-inefficiency.
+Various best effort solutions should be used as a baseline for providing such self-assessment.